-Excessive Hot Temperatures:
+Excessive Hot Temperatures

 The greatest storage hazards for wine are associated with elevated temperatures as well as with temperature fluctuations.
 Any elevated temperatures, above 60°F (16°C), accelerate the maturation process, may change their varietal character or their sense of origin, and can shorten the life expectancy of a wine, especially white wine.
 Temperatures above 75°F (24°C) greatly and untypically age most wines, leading to undesirable aroma, flavor and color changes.
-Diurnal temperature spikes during the commercial shipping of wine are not unusual but should be avoided.
-Within the entire distribution chain from winery to wine consumer, wines should never see an even short-term exposure to temperatures of 86°F (30°C) or above.
-In general, one should assure that wine be transported and stored refrigerated and in an equally cautious fashion as ice cream, fresh produce or milk.
+Diurnal temperature spikes during the commercial shipping of wine are not unusual but should be unquestionably avoided.
+Within the entire distribution chain from winery to wine consumer, wines should be maintained at consistent temperatures and never see even short-term exposure to temperatures of 86°F (30°C) or above.